josephpalma/josephpalma.github.io/essays/Ethics in Software Engineering.md

 ﻿---
 layout: essay
 type: essay
-title: Ethics; Your're Gonna Need Them
+title: Ethics; You're Gonna Need Them
 preview: A look at ethical implications in software engineering and the case of Facebook.
 date: 2019-04-19
 labels: